Skip to content

 Adjectives can be compared with the adverbs of comparison.

-• max (more) indicates comparison of superiority
+• mas (more) indicates comparison of superiority

 • min (less) indicates comparison of inferiority